TangoJ-Labs/fabric-production-tutorials/decentralized_solo/README.md

 # Decentralized HLF Network (simplified)
-This network runs on a solo orderer and static docker containers (no swarm, etc.)
+This network runs on a solo orderer (for each org) and static docker containers (no swarm, etc.)

 ---
 ## NOTES